Sentiment Analysis: Get Insights to Improve Customer Experience

 • Support tickets: Operations and insight go hand in hand in this use case.
 Sentiment analysis can help to better categorize tickets in your help desk for smoother experiences and faster responses, especially when you integrate your help desk.
 At the same time, it provides a high quality of insight into what issues customers are facing and the urgency with which your company needs to address them.
 Even further, another layer of insight is agent performance – support ticket conversations go two ways, and businesses can analyze their teams’ interactions with customers to help them succeed.

-5. What’s different about Keatext’s sentiment analysis?
+What’s different about Keatext?

 Our solution is built on an AI model that requires no training for your specific use case or industry.
 No dictionaries or lexicons needed here!
 Keatext works out of the box thanks to cutting edge NLP algorithms, so you can instantly identify customers’ positive and negative feedback, objections, and questions in real time.